damilolaedwards/solidity-qa/README.md

 ## Prerequisites

-Before downloading crytic-assistant, you will need to have `crytic-compile` and `slither` installed.
+Before downloading solidity-qa, you will need to have `crytic-compile` and `slither` installed.

 - Installation instructions for `crytic-compile` can be found [here](https://github.com/crytic/crytic-compile).
 - Installation instructions for `slither` can be found [here](https://github.com/crytic/slither).